-The Ridgway Athletic Park Preferred Concept Plan was developed with guidance from community members and Ridaway's Town Council as part of the public design process.
+The Ridgway Athletic Park Preferred Concept Plan was developed with guidance from community members and Ridgway's Town Council as part of the public design process.
 This plan synthesizes the desired goals expressed by vested interest groups and citizens in a plan layout to steer future development efforts at the Athletic Park.
 The plan focuses on maintaining existing desired amenities, expanding on athletic activities, and preserving the open atmosphere in the park.
 The activities offered in this concept plan are described in more detail below.

-Tennis - The existing tennis courts at the Athletic Park will remain in their current location and shall be resurfaced.
-The dual pickleball striping on the courts will remain as the new pickleball court complex is developed in order to accommodate for large pickleball tournaments and keep the courts multi-functional.
+location and shall be resurfaced.
+The dual pickleball striping on the courts will for large pickleball tournaments and keep the courts multi-functional.

-Pickleball - A new eight-court pickleball complex would be developed at the southeast area of the park close to parking, the new restroom, and the pavilion.
+Pickleball - A new eight-court pickleball complex would be developed at the by the community. southeast area of the park close to parking, the new restroom, and the pavilion.
 (This location is also further from residential areas than the current multi-use tennis and basketball court location.)
 The pickleball complex would serve the 150+ members comprising the Ridgway Pickleball Club.
 The design features shaded viewing areas with benches between the courts as well as significant vegetated noise berm buffers on the north, east, and west sides of the courts to reduce sound impacts on neighboring residential areas.
 Future expansion for four additional pickleball courts could occur to the south of this proposed complex location if needed in the future.